-Nissan unveiled an electric pickup this month during a global presentation in which the automaker laid out plans for widespread vehicle electrification supported by new solid-state battery technology.
+Nissan unveiled an electric pickup late last year during a global presentation in which the automaker laid out plans for widespread vehicle electrification supported by new solid-state battery technology.

 The Nissan Surf-Out concept pickup was revealed alongside three other concept EVs, the Max-Out convertible sports coupe and two crossovers, the Hang-Out and Chill-Out.

 The Surf-Out is shown on the beach with an interconnected bed and cab that appears to allow for forward and rear-facing occupants.
 A removable, tinted bed cover gives the truck a sporty hatchback look.

 “The Nissan Surf-Out concept aims to provide a smooth ride regardless of the terrain, enabling customers to go anywhere in comfort and with confidence,” Nissan reports on its website.
 “The vehicle’s variety of power outputs, and low and flat cargo space are aimed to help you go wherever you want and amplify your experience when you get there.”

 Designed for off-road performance, Surf-Out features exportable power and extended cargo space.
 Beyond that, Nissan’s not saying much more about the truck.

 Surf-Out stems from the Nissan EV Technology Vision, which leans on lighter, more powerful and smaller solid-state battery technology that allows for a more “innovative integration of body, chassis and battery.”
 Vehicles are designed on skateboard-like platforms allowing for a greater variety of vehicle types.

 Nissan plans to introduce its first solid-state battery in 2028.
 Batteries will be produced in-house.